Micronation: Websites and online communities

 There are thousands of micronations which exist and operate solely online.
 Micronationalists convene and engage with one another through several online platforms, especially social media and historically forums (message boards), where micronationalists can share lessons and ideas as well as gain inspiration for establishing their own micronation.
-MicroWiki, the largest micronational wiki and encyclopaedia, has thousands of articles on various topics related to micronationalism "with many country pages [on MicroWiki] longer than those of real nations [on Wikipedia]," and a number of micronations exist and conduct diplomacy solely on the wiki, utilising it as an online community.
-As of December 2022, the largest micronational group on Facebook, Micronations and Alternative Polities, had almost 3,400 members, and the subreddit forum r/micronations on Reddit had another 6,700.
+MicroWiki, the largest micronational wiki and encyclopaedia, has thousands of articles on various topics related to micronationalism "with many country pages [on MicroWiki] longer than those of real nations [on Wikipedia]", and a number of micronations exist and conduct diplomacy solely on the wiki, utilising it as an online community.
+As of September 2025, the largest micronational group on Facebook, Micronations and Alternative Polities, had 3,600 members, and the subreddit forum r/micronations on Reddit had another 14,000.

 Legality

 Arguments for sovereignty

 Micronation as a word has no basis in international law.
 Despite this, several micronations have attempted to justify their claims to sovereignty by citing loopholes in local laws.
 A commonly attempted tactic used by micronationalists to legitimise their claims is the declarative theory of statehood as defined by the Montevideo Convention, which defines a state as: "a person of international law [that] possess the following qualifications: (a) a permanent population; (b) a defined territory; (c) government; and (d) capacity to enter into relations with the other states."

 In 2019, a couple seasteading off the coast of Thailand went into hiding after being accused by the Royal Thai Navy of violating Thailand's sovereignty.
 If found guilty, they could face life in prison or the death penalty.
+As of 2020, they relocated to Panama.